Amelia5p/YogaWithBilly/README.md

 The content you see when you click on the website is an attractive hero image and hero text which gives the user immediate knowledge of the purpose of the site.

 ### Homepage
+Under the hero section, the homepage is made up of three images with three short descriptions of different yoga styles to give the user information on the classes provided.
+Underneath this is a button which allows the user to book a class.
+The button is linked to the book a class page.

 ### About me page